webplatform/docs/concepts/protocols/http/index.md

 {{Basic Page}}
 ==HTTP==

-The Hypertext Transfer Protocol (HTTP) is an application-layer protocol.
+Hypertext Transfer Protocol (HTTP) is an application-layer protocol.
 HTTP is an application-level protocol on top of [[TCP/IP]], a communication protocol.
 It is used for exchanging messages (such has hypermedia documents) in between a client (a ''user agent'' like a browser or bot) and a server.
 The interactions are defined by a client-server model.
 The client sends a request to a server and the server sends back a response to the client.

 HTTP will help manage an information space by defining user interactions and expectations with regards to this information.